 Extensive research has been done internationally to prove that the extra 10°C provides no benefit to your samples, yet uses up to 30% more energy than setting your freezer to -70°C.

-Biogen keeps most of its samples at -70°C, and the University of Colorado has over 50% of its ULTs on campus at this setpoint!
-Currently multiple academic groups are conducting long term studies on the viability of various reagents stored at -70C - stay tuned for details.
+Biogen keeps most of its samples at -70°C, and the University of Colorado has over 50% of its ULTs on campus at this setpoint.
+“Chilling up” is the new trend in earth-friendly research!

 If you have more information on freezers kept chilled up at MIT or beyond let us know, we’d love to add to the list.